MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/setup-leaderboard-example-scene.md

 ### Controller configuration

 The leaderboard prefab allows developers to easily configure Xbox controller use.
-The controller configuration section of the prefab allows you to enable and choose the buttons that control the leaderboard prefab.
+The controller configuration section of the prefab allows you to enable and choose the buttons that control the leaderboard prefab:
 - **Enable Controller Input** - A simple radio button toggle.
 If this is checked then you may use an Xbox controller to interact with the prefab.
 Required for controller support.
 - **Joystick Number** - Designates which controller can interact with this leaderboard prefab.
 - **Next Page Controller Button** - Drop down menu which controls which button loads the next page of leaderboard rows.